 I played baseball and football in high school, club baseball and intramural flag football during my time at Berkeley.
 I stay active now riding my bike/jogging in Cherokee park in the Highlands of Louisville.
 I'd like to get back into practicing yoga some time soon.

-University of California-Berkeley - Bachelors, Cell Biology
+Undergraduate Degree: University of California-Berkeley - Bachelors, Cell Biology

-University of Louisville - PhD, Physiology
+Graduate Degree: University of Louisville - PHD, Physiology